turingschool/career-development-curriculum/module_three/flower_exercise.md

 # Flower Exercise
-## Taking Inventory of Who You Are to Help You Find the Best Fit
+## Taking Inventory of Who You Are to Get What You Really Want

 [Slides for this session](https://docs.google.com/presentation/d/1ZxwdADE5YeyRl_mHAfcQW25QgLSALHo_iKu7eRLLfgg/edit?usp=sharing)